Body Acne Causes & Treatments

 Our body acne treatment combines clindamycin and niacinamide to target inflamed breakouts and reduce dark spots left behind.
 Whether you're looking for a back acne treatment, butt acne treatment, or chest acne treatment, we've got you covered.
 If you've been dealing with stubborn breakouts on your body, it's time to get treatment from the experts.
 If appropriate, our expert medical providers may prescribe oral medications alongside a topical treatment to effectively treat your body acne.

 Here at Apostrophe, all you have to do is submit an online consultation with information on your skin condition, medical history, and photos of your skin.
-From there, you'll receive a customized treatment plan crafted by a board-certified dermatologist.
+From there, you'll receive a customized treatment plan crafted by an expert dermatology team.
 Get started on your journey to clearer skin today!

 Sources: